KarlAxelSandstedt/DreamscapeEngine/README.txt

 	enables the Dreamscape profiling API wrapping Tracy.
 Furthermore, if the option is enabled, Tracy profile zones within the library is enabled.

-option(DS_LOG "DS_LOG enabled the logging API and internal logging points in the library."
+option(DS_LOG "Enabled the logging API and internal logging points in the library."
 ON)

 	DS_LOG builds the library with internal logging, and provides the loggin API to the user.